id-sk/govuk_frontend_toolkit/docs/mixins.md

 #### Changing font

-Typography mixins use a “New Transport” font stack by default.
+Typography mixins use an “Arial” font stack by default.

-If you are using the toolkit on projects that aren’t GOVUK branded you can override the font using two variables: `$toolkit-font-stack` and `$toolkit-font-stack-tabular`.
+If you are using the toolkit on projects that aren’t ID-SK branded you can override the font using two variables: `$toolkit-font-stack` and `$toolkit-font-stack-tabular`.
 These must be declared before they are used, eg by the core typography mixins.